-The millrace measured 3 m in average width but widened into a semi-circular millpond 7 m in diameter.
-Two dams, 5 m in length and 3.5 m apart, controlled the water flow to the mill wheel.
+Radiocarbon dates of AD 410-650 and AD 340-600 were returned for two structural oak planks.
+The entirely wooden mill was constructed on a millrace that had been artificially dug along the centre of the marsh and emptied into a small stream leading to the Suir, which was tidal at this point.
+The mill was less than 500m from the Adamstown houses, some of which may be contemporary, and was 2km south-west of the early medieval ecclesiastical establishment of St Otteran and the adjoining Hiberno-Scandinavian The millrace measured 3m in average width but widened into a semi-circular millpond 7m in diameter.
+Two dams, 5m in length and 3.5m apart, controlled the water flow to the mill wheel.
 Both dams were constructed of oak planks set longitudinally into a slotted oak base plate.
 The base plate was set into clay marl and held in place by two large posts.
 The water-flow was controlled through a sluice at the centre of each dam.
 A small chute cut into the sluice of the second dam may have directed water onto the wheel.
-A rectangular mill house was located beyond the second dam in the centre of the
+A rectangular mill house was located beyond site at Woodstown.